India sees surge in COVID-19 cases of 95,000 in just one day | CBC News

 Here's what's happening around the world

+The main archeological zone will be limited to 3,000 visitors per day, with both temperature checks and masks required going forward.
+Two local museums will remain closed.

+Mexico has been hit hard by the coronavirus pandemic, with nearly 650,000 total infections and almost 70,000 deaths confirmed to date by health authorities.

-France is extending temporary virus-related unemployment benefits until next summer, amid prolonged economic fallout from lockdown.
+France is extending temporary virus-related unemployment benefits until next summer, amid prolonged economic fallout from the lockdown.

 Labour Minister Elisabeth Borne said Thursday on BFM television that the government will continue paying up to 84 per cent of salaries for workers at struggling companies.